technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 11 - Ask Copilot for data from your model.md

 # Ask Copilot for data from your model

+**Objective** - In this Lab, you will learn about querying Copilot with questions regarding your model and checking your answers

 ## Task 1 – Import a PBIX file in Power BI Desktop

 1. Launch the **Power BI Desktop** app on the Desktop